rwwarren/golang-webserver/timeserver/readme.txt

     GOROOT    If unset, then GOROOT will default to "/usr/apps/go/hg/" otherwise set it to the location where go is installed PORT      Set the port for the server to run on
+    V         Will display the server version and quit